Troubleshooting Queries

 When running a database compact.

-So, if your analysis of the Query Explain output indicates a sub-optimal query and your rewrites fail to sufficiently optimize it, consider compacting the database.
+If your analysis of the Query Explain output indicates a sub-optimal query and your rewrites fail to sufficiently optimize it, consider compacting the database.
 Then re-generate the Query Explain and note any improvements in optimization.
-They may not, in themselves, resolve the issue entirely; but they can provide a uesful guide toward further optimizing changes you could make.
+They may not, in themselves, resolve the issue entirely; but they can provide useful guide to further optimizing changes you could make.

 Wildcard and Like-based Queries